amansohal8654/Air-Quality-Monitoring/README.md

 * Home will monitor aqi data of 12 cities every second also make comparison with different cities.
 * History will monitor aqi data change of 12 cities within last 12 to 14 second and shows the difference.

+## Deployment
+* App Deployment is Automated with GitHub, every time when you push changes to github.
+* Then Netlify will track down the changes and republish the site.

 ## Live Preview
 - [WebApp Link](https://618f8fa4e53c6a0007233285--clever-yonath-bb4196.netlify.app/index.html)